-3-D Visualization I
+3-D Visualization I TOYD231 - 2 credits

-This class examines the computer as a means to construct and render an idea via 3-D modeling, and then to output that information for computer aided rapid prototyping.
-It introduces computer-aided design (CAD) programs as toy design tools.
-Students start with Rhino, a 3-D modeling program that emphasizes the 3-D construction and surface rendering of ideas and output to the rapid prototyping machine.
+Examines the computer as a means to construct and render an idea via 3D-modeling, and then to output that information for computer aided rapid prototyping.
+It introduces Computer Aided Design (CAD) programs as toy design tools.
+Students start with Rhino, a 3D-modeling program that emphasizes the 3D construction and surface rendering of ideas and output to the rapid prototyping machine.